 The Electronic Data Platform is intended to be accessible 24 hours per day and 7 days per week, except as otherwise indicated.
 However, assistance in case of technical problems or unavailability of the Electronic Data Platform for whatsoever reason or the helpdesk will only be assured by TSO during Working Hours.
 TSO reserves the right at any moment to suspend or otherwise limit the availability of part or all of the Electronic Data Platform from time to time to make all modifications likely to improve or expand its operation or simply to ensure its maintenance.
 TSO will notify Network User in due time of any change in the Electronic Data Platform or any such unavailability and will use its reasonable endeavours to keep such unavailability to a minimum.

-Availability of the Electronic Booking System

-The Electronic Booking System uses a SMS confirmation mechanism.
-In this regard, Network User expressly acknowledges that the characteristics and particularities of the mobile network are well known to it.
-Network User agrees that TSO will not be held liable for any direct or indirect damage Network User might incur due to the use of the SMS confirmation mechanism.
-TSO reserves the right to modify at any time the electronic means of communication used for the services offered through the Electronic Booking System.

-The Electronic Booking System is intended to be accessible 24 hours per day and 7 days per week.
-Assistance in case of technical problems or unavailability of the Electronic Booking System for whatsoever reason or the helpdesk will only be assured by TSO during Working Hours.
-TSO reserves the right at any moment to suspend or otherwise limit the availability of part or all of the Electronic Booking System from time to time to make all modifications likely to improve or expand its operation or simply to ensure its maintenance.
-TSO will notify Network User in due time of any change in the Electronic Booking System or any such unavailability and will use its reasonable endeavors to keep such unavailability to a minimum.

-The unavailability of the Electronic Booking System, whether or not due to Force Majeure, shall not affect Network User’s rights under the STA as Network User can at any time request for Transmission Services via other channels as described in Attachment B – Subscriptions & Allocations.

 Access refusal

 TSO may block User’s access to the Electronic Data Platform at any time with immediate effect, without giving right to compensation and without affecting the Parties’ rights and obligations under the STA: